John-Frye/employment_and_income_access_in_Baltimore/README.md

 What strategies can city-planners employ to promote economic vitality in Baltimore's low-income communities?
 ## Data Sources and Definitions
 All of my data came from the Opportunity Atlas.
 The data is categorized as follows:
-- [Average Household Income](https://github.com/John-Frye/employment_and_income_access_in_Baltimore/blob/main/income_data.xlsx):the average household income in a population tract.
+- [Average Household Income](https://github.com/John-Frye/employment_and_income_access_in_Baltimore/blob/main/income_data.xlsx): the average household income in a population tract.
 - [Employment Rate](https://github.com/John-Frye/employment_and_income_access_in_Baltimore/blob/main/employment_data.xlsx): the fraction of individuals in a population tract that have a positive source of income.
 - [Job Density](https://github.com/John-Frye/employment_and_income_access_in_Baltimore/blob/main/job_density.xlsx): the number of jobs per square mile in a population tract.
 - [Fraction of Short Work Commutes](https://github.com/John-Frye/employment_and_income_access_in_Baltimore/blob/main/commuter_data.xlsx): the fraction of individuals in a population tract that can commute in less than 15 minutes to work.